Say goodbye to the Big 12 as you knew it, because it’s about to join dinosaurs and saber-toothed tigers as things that are extinct.

 Essentially, the BCS has become a burden on a lot of schools.
 As a result of it, less than twenty schools break even yearly on athletics.
 In fact, most athletic departments need student fees or taxpayer funded university budgets to cover expenses.
 According to USA Today schools need more than $900 million combined to cover such expenses.

-d of money hanging in the balance, it’s clear why the conferences are in a mad scramble to put themselves in position to make the most money possible.
+With that kin d of money hanging in the balance, it’s clear why the conferences are in a mad scramble to put themselves in position to make the most money possible.

 Unfortunately, there are a number of schools that may get left behind as a result of all the shuffling going on in college football.
 These schools include, but are not limited to: Kansas, Kansas State, Baylor, Iowa State, Louisville, West Virginia, South Florida, etc.